-Offering discounts is a perfect tool to increase sales for your conference in the starting stages.
+Offering discounts is a brilliant tool to increase sales for your conference in the starting stages.
 One example is to offer early-bird registration.
 This attracts price-sensitive attendees and also gives you cash flow in the beginning stages.
 (And remember: It pays to meet in Kissimmee!
-Host your conference or event here and earn up to $4,100 for your company or association.)
+Host your conference or event here and earn up to $10,000 for your company or association.)

-Put together a guest list primarily to target the marketing and promotion efforts to the intended audience.
+Create a sample guest list to target the marketing and promotional efforts to the intended audience.
 Promotion for your conference is about gathering new attendees and reactivating existing members in your database.
 This can be achieved by:

 • Sending invitations to last year’s attendees